Ghos7ie/Tkinter-Pin-Block-UI/README.md

 # Tkinter-Pin-Block-UI
-Created during my internship
+Created during my internship to explore a more automated manner of carrying out my job scope.

-I realise my repos are mostly Python based -- I AM NOT A PYTHON FANBOY